delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 You can submit routines from your user-defined database using the "Database |
 Submit Routines" menu option.
-Otherwise please send your code via the DelphiDabbler contact page at http://www.delphidabbler.com/contact or by email to delphidabber [AT] yahoo [DOT] co [DOT] uk.
+Otherwise please send your code via the DelphiDabbler contact page at http://www.delphidabbler.com/contact

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯